cybozu-go/setup-hw/docs/collector.md

 If `--omitempty` is specified, `collector show` will not show an empty array or an empty map.

+If `--no-dup` is specified, `collector show` will truncate the second and later elements in a list.
+It will also truncate the second and later pages from those pages whose paths are matched to a certain `Metrics.Path` pattern in a base rule file.

 If `--ignore-field` is specified, `collector show` will not show the field that matches the specified name.
+This option can be specified for multiple times.

 If `--required-field` is specified, `collector show` will show the JSON object that has the specified field.
+This option can be specified for multiple times.

 Generate mode
 -------------